Frank Crosswaith: Labor career

+On July 20, 1935, the Negro Labor Conference established the Negro Labor Committee, with Crosswaith elected as chairman.

 Crosswaith was an anti-communist and believed that the best hope for black workers in the United States was to join bona fide labor unions just as the best hope for the American labor movement was to welcome black workers into unions in order to promote solidarity and eliminate the use of black workers as strike breakers.
 He believed strongly that "separation of workers by race would only work to undermine the strength of the entire labor movement."
 Crosswaith spent much of his energy in the late 1930s and early 1940s battling a rival labor organization called the Harlem Labor Union, Inc., which was run by Ira Kemp and had a black nationalist philosophy.
 He accused Kemp of undermining the interests of black workers by signing agreements with employers that offered them labor at wages below union rates.

 Crosswaith also worked with A. Philip Randolph during World War II in organizing the March on Washington Movement, which was called off when President Franklin D. Roosevelt agreed to sign Executive Order 8802, which prohibited racial discrimination in defense industries.